-We reserve the right to delete or archive the data associated with your account in line with the policy set out in the most recent version of our terms and conditions.
+We reserve the right to delete or archive the data associated with your account in line with the policy set out below.

 We may use any information you provide on the website in the following ways:

-Identifiable pupil data (e.g. names) cannot be downloaded by nurtureuk’s web administrators or user support services for research purposes.
+Identifiable pupil data (e.g. pupil identifiers) cannot usually be downloaded by nurtureuk’s web administrators or user support services for research purposes, unless it has been entered in the incorrect field.
 However, we can see this information on individual accounts, so we can provide you with high-quality customer service.

 We endeavour to provide the best user support to ensure users are able to access and use the website effectively.
 For any queries, please visit our Help Centre at https://boxallprofile.zendesk.com/hc/en-gb.
 If you don't find the information there, please contact us directly via Help or email@example.com, or give us a call us at +44 (0) 20 3962 0886.

 We endeavour to answer user queries within five working days.
 However this duration may be extended during periods of increased activity such as before or after school holidays, when the number of user requests significantly increases.